kunstmusik/blue-manual/docs/users/concepts/soundObjectLibrary.md

     more instances.
 These instances can be placed anywhere, have different durations and time behaviors, as well as have their own individual NoteProcessors.
-This allows expressing ideas such as
-    \"This is an instance of the primary motive (SoundObject in the library) but transposed up a major 3rd, retrograded, and inverted\", or an idea like \"I\'ve got drum pattern A in the library and I have instances of it here and here and \...\".
+This allows expressing ideas such as "This is an instance of the primary motive (SoundObject in the library) but transposed up a major 3rd, retrograded, and inverted", or an idea like "I've got drum pattern A in the library and I have instances of it here and here and \...".

     ::: {.note}
     ::: {.title}